zhangbozhb/WebViewBridge.Swift/README.md

 A lightweight bridge for WebView and native code written in Swift.
 Bridge is not a new topic, there are existing awesome projects, <a href="https://github.com/apache/Cordova-ios">Cordova(PhoneGap)</a>, <a href="https://github.com/marcuswestin/WebViewJavascriptBridge">WebViewJavascriptBridge</a> and so on.
+- Existing projects:
-Cordova(PhoneGap) is a great project and cross platform, well tested.
+    - Cordova(PhoneGap) is a great project and cross platform, well tested.
 However if we do not want to develop hybrid app, it seems kind of too complex and hard to integrate to our app.
-WebViewJavascriptBridge is simple and have both iOS and android version.
-However it has no Swift version and does not make new feature of WKWebView.
+    - WebViewJavascriptBridge is simple and have both iOS and android version.
+    - Disadvantages:
+        - both of them use iframe, not easy to use
+        - no swift version.
+- WebViewBridge.Swift Advantages:
+    - Use JavaScriptCore, deprecate iframe.
+    - Full Swift, and easy to use.

 If you just want to integrate bridge feature to you app, WebViewBridge.Swift supplies you another choice.
-It's brief, simple but works well.
+It's brief, simple, optimized for ios, but works well.

 If your have any question, you can email me(zhangbozhb@gmail.com) or leave message.